NREL-Sienna/PowerSimulationsDynamics.jl/docs/src/component_models/outer_control.md

 ## Active and Reactive Virtual Oscillator Controllers ```[OuterControl]```

 The following model represents a Virtual Oscillator Controller for both active and reactive power to generate the voltage references that will be used in the Voltage Controller.
+The contructor is ```OuterControl{ActiveVirtualOscillator, ReactiveVirtualOscillator}```
 It defines a new SRF denoted as ``\theta_{\text{olc}}`` and a voltage reference ``E_{\text{olc}}``.
 The equations are:
 ```math